Sahalee Way NE Drainage Improvement Project

 Project location map

-The drainage improvement project was located on Sahalee Way NE between NE 50th Street and NE 37th Way.
+The drainage improvement project is located on Sahalee Way NE between NE 50th Street and NE 37th Way.

 Budget and funding sources